How to express feelings /surprise in korean?

 It is pronounced like ‘Hull’.
 Its meaning is OMG!
 This slang is used to express mild surprise or shock.

 It is pronounced as Mwo/Mworago?
-The actual meaning of 뭐/뭐라고 is what? or what did you say?. 뭐/뭐라고 are also used to express feelings of surprise in Korean.
+The actual meaning of 뭐/뭐라고 is what? or what did you say?. 뭐/뭐라고 is also used to express feelings of surprise in Korean.

 It is pronounced like Daebak.
 The actual meaning of daebak is cool/ big win/ wow etc. but it is also used to express feelings of surprise in Korean.